Gavrikov scores in OT, and the LA Kings rebound after blowing late lead for a 4-3 win over Lightning

 Brayden Point had a goal and an assist and Vasilevskiy stopped 19 shots for the Lightning, who had won the first three games of their five-game West Coast trip by a combined 14-7.

+“They’re a really good defensive team, so they don’t give you much,” Stamkos said of the Kings.
+“They’ve always been a good, structured team.
+That’s just the style that they play, and that’s why they’re always in the mix and give teams trouble.
+So sometimes you’ve got to rely on your power play, and we did that tonight to get us a point.”

-Stamkos extended his points streak to eight games when he scored on a power play.
-He added the tying slap shot for his 29th goal of the season, capping a prolonged stretch of pressure by the NHL's best man-advantage team.
+Stamkos extended his points streak to eight games when he made it 3-2 in the final second before the expiration of a power play.
+He added the tying slap shot for his 29th goal of the season, capping a prolonged stretch of pressure.

 NHL scoring leader Nikita Kucherov extended his points streak to 13 games with the primary assist on Stamkos' tying goal.